Pelosi says she's opposed to impeaching Trump: 'He's just not worth it'

 The speaker's remarks ran counter to sentiments expressed by some freshman members of her caucus, most notably Rep. Rashida Tlaib of Michigan, who vowed to Democratic activists that she would help "impeach the motherf---er" hours after she was sworn in this past January.

-Pelosi told the Post her own relationship with Trump has been "respectful of the office that he holds."
+Despite her opposition to impeachment, Pelosi said Trump was "unfit" to be president "ethically," "[i]ntellectually," and "curiosity-wise."
+However, she added that her own relationship with Trump has been "respectful of the office that he holds."

 "[I] just tell him what I think," Pelosi said, adding that she was "[h]opeful that at some point we can find common ground that he’ll stick to.
 So, yeah, respectful, honest and hopeful."